-All PTO should be prescheduled (unless it is being taken pursuant to the MPMLA) and may be used only upon approval by the employee's supervisor.
-Approval for all scheduled time away is subject to the needs of the division in which the employee works, and a 30-day advanced notice is appreciated.
+All PTO should be prescheduled and must be approved by the employee's supervisor.
+Approval for all scheduled time away is subject to the needs of the division in which the employee works, and a 30-day notice is appreciated.
 We understand that emergencies can happen, so in these cases employees will be allowed to take unscheduled PTO with less than 24 hours' notice and regardless of applicable workload.

-Additionally, because of the seasonal nature of our industry, employees with multiple weeks of PTO should take no more than one consecutive week off during the summer months (May 1-September 30), unless otherwise approved by their direct supervisor and executive management.
+Because of the seasonal nature of our industry, employees with multiple weeks of PTO should take no more than one week off during the summer months (May 1-September 30).